hpe-dev-incubator/hpe-dev-portal/content/blog/bare-metal-provisioning-on-hpe-greenlake-using-terraform.md

 # Summary

 In this blog, I covered how to provision a compute instance with Terraform provider for HPE GreenLake using bare metal resources.
-I also showed you advanced usage of hpegl resource statements to deploy a compute instance with dynamic resources.
+I also showed you advanced usage of hpegl resource statements to deploy a compute instance with dynamic resources. \
-I hope you found this information interesting and useful in helping you get started with the HPE GreenLake Terraform provider.
-You can also go through the below links to understand more about the HPE GreenLake Terraform Provider.
+I hope you found this information interesting and helpful in helping you get started with the HPE GreenLake Terraform provider.
+You can also go through the below links to understand more about the HPE GreenLake Terraform provider.

 * [Kubernetes Cluster as Code – Part 1](https://developer.hpe.com/blog/kubernetes-clusters-as-code-part1/)
 * [Kubernetes Cluster as Code – Part 2](https://developer.hpe.com/blog/kubernetes-cluster-as-code-part-2/)